 How much down payment do you need for an investment property?

-Those are floors, not targets.
-Because investment loans carry loan-level price adjustments (LLPAs) — risk-based pricing add-ons set by Fannie Mae and Freddie Mac — putting more than the minimum down often improves your terms.
-A larger down payment lowers your loan-to-value ratio, which reduces those adjustments.
-It is common for investors to put 20-25% down on a single-unit rental purely to land in a better pricing tier, even when 15% is technically allowed.
+Those minimums are floors, not targets.
+Investment loans carry loan-level price adjustments (LLPAs) — risk-based pricing add-ons the agencies apply by occupancy, credit score and loan-to-value — so putting more than the minimum down usually improves your terms by moving you into a lower-LTV tier.
+It is common for Clark County investors to put 20-25% down on a single-unit rental even when 15% is allowed.
+All figures are illustrative — not a quote, offer, or commitment to lend.

 To see how down payment tiers map to your monthly payment and required cash, our conventional down payment guide for 2026 lays out the numbers, and the mortgage payment calculator lets you model different scenarios before you commit.